AlphaWang/alpha-effective-java-3e/8_methods/item_49_check_parameters_for_validity.md

 * <b>ArithmeticException</b> if the m <= 0

 > <h4>Solution 1: add annotation @NotNull</h4>
-      code logic is verified when IDE is compiling.<p>
+      code logic is verified while the compiling process of the IDE.
   <h4>Solution 2: Objects.requireNonNull</h4>
       if the t is null will throw exception<br>
       Objects.requireNonNull(T t, String message), edit the error message.